haivan7/CPTS-cheatsheet/README.md

 # Uses rpcclient to enumerate the password policy in a target Windows domain from a Linux-based host.
 rpcclient $> querydominfo

+# ses enum4linux-ng to enumerate the password policy (-P) in a target Windows domain from a Linux-based host, then presents the output in YAML & JSON saved in a file proceeding the -oA option.
+enum4linux-ng -P 172.16.5.5 -oA ilfreight

 # Uses ldapsearch to enumerate the password policy in a target Windows domain from a Linux-based host.
 ldapsearch -h 172.16.5.5 -x -b "DC=INLANEFREIGHT,DC=LOCAL" -s sub "*" | grep -m 1 -B 10 pwdHistoryLength